Farhan Zaidi was just the first step of the Giants trying to become the Dodgers. (Karl Mondon/Bay Area News Group)

 RotoRob Tune of the Day

 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.
+Let us know in the comments below if you think the Giants are headed in the right direction with these moves.